fslev/selenium-jutils/Readme.md

 Or maybe the element becomes not selectable for a very short period of time, in which case you get _ElementNotSelectableException_.

 The retry on error mechanism tackles these problems by trying to locate the web element again if any specific error occurs.
-In order to activate it, instantiate the _ElementContextLocatorFactory_ with a specified List of errors or exceptions, upon which web element localisation should be retried, and a duration timeout.
+In order to activate it, instantiate the _ElementContextLocatorFactory_ with a specified List of errors or exceptions, upon which web element localisation and interaction should be retried, and a duration timeout.
 ```java
 PageFactory.initElements(new FieldContextDecorator(new ElementContextLocatorFactory(
                 driver, Duration.ofSeconds(20), Collections.singletonList(StaleElementReferenceException.class, ElementNotSelectableException.class ))), this);